CesarPetrescu/llama-cpp-autodeploy/README.md

 # llama.cpp Automated Build & Deployment System

-A comprehensive automation system for building, deploying, and managing llama.cpp with CUDA support on Debian systems.
-This system automatically checks for new releases, builds them with optimal CUDA configurations, and provides easy model loading capabilities.
+A comprehensive automation system for building, deploying, and managing llama.cpp with CUDA and Intel oneMKL support on Debian systems.
+This system automatically checks for new releases, builds them with optimal CUDA and CPU BLAS configurations, and provides easy model loading capabilities.

 ## 🚀 Quick Start